 Pharmaceutical Assistant Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that pharmacy technicians earned a median annual salary of $30,410 in 2015.
+In May 2018, the BLS reported that pharmacy technicians in the 90th percentile or higher earned $48,010 or more per year, whereas the bottom 10th percentile earned $22,740 or less per year.
 The majority of workers were employed through retail health and drugstores, though the highest paid worked for the federal government.
-The BLS projected a 9% increase in pharmaceutical technician jobs between 2014-2024, which is faster than the average for all U.S. occupations (www.bls.gov).
+The BLS projected an increase faster than the national average in pharmaceutical technician jobs between 2018-2028, (www.bls.gov).

 As a pharmaceutical assistant, where you work and what your responsibilities are will depend entirely on how much training you complete.
 Those who earn a certificate and become a technician perform duties that more closely mirror those of a pharmacist, while pharmacy aides generally undertake more customer service tasks.
-Jobs are available in retail pharmacies, hospitals, nursing homes and clinics, and job growth for pharmacy technicians is predicted to grow by 9% from 2014-2024.
+Jobs are available in retail pharmacies, hospitals, nursing homes and clinics.